gagandaroach/rosie/README.md

 3. dgx
    * NVIDIA DGX1 NODES

-Batch partition is good for ninety percent of work.
+Teaching partition is good for ninety percent of work.

-#### Singularity
+### Singularity

 SLURM executes user specifc commands in Singularity containers.
 These are special containers that allow for the organized installation and management of custom libraries.
 A singularity container fucntions like a docker container, except the user account and permission are matched in the container.